AmeriCorps Education Outreach and Volunteer Coordinator

 - Ability to work at a computer for up to 8 hours at a time

 - Ability to speak on the telephone and in person in front of groups of volunteers

 - Ability to lift 20-30 lbs occasionally for supply distribution such as small trees, tools, recycling equipment, or bags of litter

 - Ability to dig holes with a shovel and scoop mulch with a pitchfork for demonstration at volunteer tree planting events

 - Ability to reach to the ground to demonstrate litter pick-up with volunteers

 - Ability to load or unload a truck with supplies for volunteer events

 This position is for a minimum of 1700 hours at Keep Durham Beautiful.
-The typical work week will range from 35-40 hours during standard working hours.
+The typical work week will range from 40-45 hours during standard working hours.
 If an event is scheduled for an evening or weekend, the work week may be adjusted accordingly.
-There may be up to 16 hours of weekend or evening work involved per month.
+There may be up to 24 hours of weekend or evening work involved per month.
 The schedule is flexible with supervisor approval.